-Jesus met devil.
-Devil offered Jesus all the glories of the world if he worshiped devil: “And Jesus answered him, it is written you shall worship the lord your God, and Him only shall you serve..”
+Jesus met the devil.
+Devil offered Jesus all the glories of the world if he worshiped devil: “And Jesus answered him, it is written you shall worship the Lord your God, and He only shall you serve..”
 Matthew 4:8-4:10

 Jesus’s last supplication: “God, God, have you forgotten me?”

 When tortured in crucifixion, Jesus cried out in a loud voice, ” Aloi, Aloi Lema sabachthani” ‘My God, My God, why have You forsaken me?’
 (Matt.
 27:46)